-This course is accredited by the Institution of Mechanical Engineers (IMechE) until August 2026 and the Energy Institute (EI) until August 2022 on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer (CEng).
-Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.
+This course is accredited by the Institute of Mechanical Engineers (IMechE) until August 2026 and by the Energy Institute (EI) until August 2025.

 The main aims of this course are:

 To provide students with the new skills needed across the Offshore Engineering fast-developing sector, together with the fundamental engineering knowledge necessary to meet the challenges of the offshore renewable energy and oil and gas industries.
 In addition to its traditional relevance to the oil & gas industry, Cranfield's MSc in Offshore Engineering is expanding to embrace the novel engineering challenges present in the offshore renewable energy industry.